Exposed circuits, linear quotients, and chordal clutters: Main results and discussion

-\begin{itemize} \item a complete $(d-2)$-skeleton \item $(d-1)$-dimensional faces corresponding to the circuits of ${\mathcal C}$ \item for $k \geq d$, all $k$-faces $\sigma$ such that all $d$-subsets of $\sigma$ are circuits in ${\mathcal C}$. \end{itemize}
+\begin{itemize} \item a complete $(d-2)$-skeleton, \item $(d-1)$-dimensional faces corresponding to the circuits of ${\mathcal C}$, \item for $k \geq d$, all $k$-faces $\sigma$ such that all $d$-subsets of $\sigma$ are circuits in ${\mathcal C}$. \end{itemize}

-This is the analogue of the clique complex of a (connected) graph.
-One can check that an exposed circuit $e$ in a $d$-clutter ${\mathcal C}$ corresponds to a free face in the simplicial complex $\Delta({\mathcal C})$.
-The wrinkle here is that in the context of simple homotopy theory, the removal of the simplex $\tau$ includes removing all of its subsets (including the underlying vertices).
-In the algebraic context, however, we only remove the $d$-subset (which corresponds to adding a monomial generator of degree $d$).
-However, the condition that $\tau$ is \emph{properly} contained in $\sigma$ guarantees that the two constructions agree.
-We note that a further connection between chordality and simple homotopy theory (in the context of \emph{$d$-collapsibility}) in the non-pure case has been explored by Bigdeli and Faridi in the recent preprint \cite{BigFar}.
+For example if $d=2$ this is the usual clique complex of a graph.
+One can see that a properly exposed circuit $e$ in a $d$-clutter ${\mathcal C}$ corresponds to a free face (of dimension $d-1$) in the simplicial complex $\Delta_d({\mathcal C})$.
+Hence if ${\mathcal C}$ is a clutter obtained by performing a sequence of circuit erasures starting with $K_n^d$ we see that $\Delta_d({\mathcal C})$ is contractible.
+In the graph case ($d=2$) this is equivalent to the fact that removing an exposed edge disconnects the graph if and only if it is not properly exposed, as in the proof of \ref{cor:erasures} (recall that the clique complex of a chordal graph is contractible if and only if it is connected).
+We note that a further connection between chordality and simple homotopy theory (in the context of \emph{$d$-collapsibility}) has been recently explored by Bigdeli and Faridi \cite{BigFar}.
+The authors of \cite{BigFar} use the language of Stanley-Reisner theory to generalize results from \cite{BPZ} to include the case of square-free monomial ideals that are not necessarily generated in a fixed degree. \end{rem}